The Benefits of Structural Insulated Panels (SIPs) in Construction

 The most common types of structural insulated panels (SIPs) are:

-SIPs offer benefits at all levels of building design and construction—for architects, for designers, for builders, and for the residents or occupiers of the building.
+SIPs offer benefits at all levels of building design and construction—for architects, designers, builders, and the residents or occupiers of the building.

 - Panels have many uses, including internal and external walls, floors, and roof surfaces.